-It’s a sight that’s so prominent and so important that it represents Lahore and has become an icon.
+It’s a sight that’s so prominent and so important in how it represents Lahore, that today it has become an icon.
 I especially enjoyed just walking around the massive courtyard, surrounded by red walls and minarets, with the old city of Lahore in the background.

 Just over 100 km from Lahore is Gujranwala.
 We drove from Lahore, taking the historic, and always busy Grand Trunk Road.